Code-Institute-Submissions/ms1-justine/README.md

     -   #### Returning Visitor Goals

 1. As a Returning Visitor, I want to I want to examine her works again with a view to purchasing.
+2. As a Returning Visitor, I want to find the best way to get in contact with her.
-2. As a Returning Visitor, I want to re-examine past exhibitions and notable placements.
+3. As a Returning Visitor, I want to re-examine past exhibitions and notable placements.
 I want to find out about any new exhibitions and works.
-3. As a Returning Visitor, I want to find the best way to get in contact with her.

     -   #### Frequent User Goals

 1. As a Frequent User, I want to check to see if she has any new works.
-2. As a Frequent User, I want to check to see if there are any new personal or professional developments.
+2. As a Frequent User, I want to check to see if there are any new exhibitions or developments.
 3. As a Frequent User, I want to contact her.

-…………………………………………….

 - ### Design

   - #### Colour Scheme
     - The images of the art works will be the color for the site.
 Additional coloring will be avoided so as not to take from them.
 Apart from a colored logo on top with a matching color image as the footer.
 These will have a warm feel to them to personalise the site.
   - #### Typography